Q) What forensic

 A) Yes, of course.
 Our chemistry faculty members are very research

-active and usually supervise 2-5 undergraduates per quarter (in
+active and usually supervise 2-5 undergraduates per semester (in

 addition to graduate students).
 Usually, an undergraduate student will